From an Abandoned Work: Synopsis

 The events of the third day are distilled into the look he gets from an old road worker named Balfe of whom he had been terrified of as a child.

 Once he has finished with these recollections we learn a little about where he is now.
 It appears he is still going for his daily perambulations, "out, on, round, back, in" as he puts it.
 And he is still in poor health.
 His throat, which has bothered him for as long as he can remember, still troubles him and he has developed earache.
 He regards himself now as a "mild" person and yet for some reason the violence of old erupts and he begins lashing about with his stick and cursing.
 His final thoughts are of vanishing from view in the tall ferns.

-The man's constant sore throat may well be a psychosomatic condition; he suffers from fidgeting and cites one instance where he collapses in some kind of fit.
+The man's constant sore throat may well be a psychosomatic condition; he frequently fidgets and cites one instance where he collapses in some kind of fit.
 He is clearly a disturbed individual with a great deal of pent up hostility particularly toward his parents.
 He refers to himself as "mad" but then acknowledges that he is probably merely "a little strange".
 His behaviour is obsessive, he has a propensity towards self-harm ("beating [his] head against [things])" and he garners some comfort from suicidal thoughts ("walking furious headlong into fire") but mainly from the inevitability that one day he will die anyway and all this will be over ("Oh I know I too shall cease to be as when I was not yet").
 This evokes one of the central themes of all Beckett's work: Life may not be death but it is dying ("Astride of a grave and a difficult birth.
 Down in the hole, lingeringly, the grave digger puts on the forceps." – Waiting for Godot).

 His relationship with his parents is not good; he says he would rather go to hell than join them in paradise in fact.
-He is glad that his father died early in his life so that he wouldn’t have to be disappointed with the directionlessness of his son's life ("I have never in my life been on my way anywhere").
+He is glad that his father died early in his life so that he wouldn't have to be disappointed with the directionlessness of his son's life ("I have never in my life been on my way anywhere").
 The mother's own somewhat eccentric behaviour meant that the two of them never became close; neither had spoken to the other in years following a dispute over money (perhaps his inheritance).
 The man talks of love but a love of the local flora (he is not far travelled) and imaginary fauna (creatures he has dreamt of), certainly not people.
 He wonders if he killed his parents and suspects that in a way, probably due to years of having to cope with his aberrant behaviour, he at least brought them a little closer to death.
 He has never married and so the family line – assuming he has no brother – will end with him, effectively killing off the family name.